About IE Lab

 - Multiscale phenomena: We develop tools and utilities to enable multiscale simulations to connect materials behavior at the atomistic scale to the device performance and macroscopic phenomena at the system level.

 Please refer to the Research page for detailed research philosophy and research interests of our lab.
+Also, for more information about our team, please visit the Members page.

 Recent news & highlights

-- Ritesh’s perspective paper on AI for batteries published in Current Opinion in Chemical Engineering as a part of Special Issue on “Artificial Intelligence and Chemical Engineering” | April 2026
+- Ritesh’s perspective article on AI for batteries published in Current Opinion in Chemical Engineering as a part of Special Issue on “Artificial Intelligence and Chemical Engineering” | April 2026

 - Ritesh’s co-authored work on electrolyte discovery using generative AI (

-ElectrolyteGPT) published in JACS Au (published as a part of “Future Perspectives on Battery Chemistries” Special Issue) | April 2026 - Ritesh contributed to blog post by a Chemistry World (published by Royal Society of Chemistry) | March 2026
+ElectrolyteGPT) published in JACS Au (as a part of “Future Perspectives on Battery Chemistries” Special Issue) | April 2026 - Ritesh contributed to blog post by a Chemistry World (published by Royal Society of Chemistry) | March 2026

 - Ritesh named 2025 Rising Stars in Soft and Biologic Matter, co-sponsored by University of Chicago and University of California San Diego | December 10, 2025

-- EurekAlert! news release: New AI model explores massive chemical space with minimal data | October 30, 2025
+- Ritesh’s work on closed loop discovery of liquid electrolytes for anode-free lithium metal batteries has been published in Nature Communications.
+It was featured in EurekAlert! news release: New AI model explores massive chemical space with minimal data | October 30, 2025

 - Ritesh invited for talk at University of Oxford (ZERO Institute Seminar): Accelerating liquid electrolyte discovery for next-generation batteries using data-driven techniques | September 18, 2025